niemenjoki/lieromaa/README.md

 That being said, if you have found a bug or an improvement opportunity, feel free to create an issue and I'll check it out.

-If you want to contribute to writing content on the blog, contact me at lieromaa@gmail.com and we can discuss how we could make that possible.
+If you want to contribute to writing content on the blog, contact me at info@lieromaa.fi and we can discuss how we could make that possible.

 ---